 So if you’re not seeing significant traffic from Pinterest, take a closer look at your account.
 You may be making some of these common Pinterest mistakes.

 Are you using the right size pins?
 Find out!

 Pinterest recently changed their recommended pin sizes.
-Get the New Pinterest Pin Size Cheat Sheet to see if you should resize your pins.
+Get the Cheat Sheet to see what size you should make your Pinterest images.